nkwangjun/application-aware-controller/README.md

 ## Details

-The sample controller uses [client-go library](https://github.com/kubernetes/client-go/tree/master/tools/cache) extensively.
+The ahpa controller uses [client-go library](https://github.com/kubernetes/client-go/tree/master/tools/cache) extensively.
-The details of interaction points of the sample controller with various mechanisms from this library are explained [here](docs/controller-client-go.md).
+The details of interaction points of the ahpa controller with various mechanisms from this library are explained [here](docs/controller-client-go.md).

 ## Fetch application-aware-controller and its dependencies